Meet Cody, the Rottweiler

 How Cody came to live with us

-We were outside playing with all of the other dogs and a rather large, beautiful Rottie just walked up our driveway, went into our carport, laid down and went to sleep.
+We were outside playing with the other dogs, and a rather large, beautiful Rottie just walked up to our driveway, went into our carport, laid down, and went to sleep.

 He didn’t bother any of the other dogs.

-Later, when he woke up we fed him and he just never left.
+Later, when he woke up, we fed him, and he never left.